 - Backpacking Stove

 - Campfire Cooking Coals (pots, pans, or Dutch oven)

 - Solar Cooker

 - Foods that do not require cooking

 There are many nut-free, gluten-free, vegan, low-carb, and other "analog" products available.
 But just because a substitute product exists doesn't mean it tastes good or is healthy.
-Someone who is vegan may or may not want a "fake meat" or vegan cheese product; gluten-free bread is tricky to make, and not all brands get it right.
+Someone who is vegan may or may not want a "fake meat" or vegan cheese product; similarly, gluten-free bread is tricky to make, and not all brands get it right.

 Food Allergies and Other Restrictions

 Be sure you know the details of any dietary restrictions present in your group.
 It is critical to know the level of sensitivity in order to prevent allergic reactions and medical emergencies.

 The best sources for specific information are the affected individuals in your group.
 Ask them about their restrictions and how best to accommodate their needs.